 - Hormone Balancing (Especially in women with PCOS).
 Chronically elevated levels of insulin and glucose are thought to have a disruptive effect on hormone and endocrine organ functioning throughout the body.
 Therefore a low-carb diet such a ketogenic diet may be beneficial for improving and optimizing hormone levels by lowering insulin and glucose levels.
 Nutritional ketosis is especially being researched in helping women with PCOS, a hormonal imbalance which is ultimately caused by insulin resistance similar to diabetes.

 - Need for LESS sleep!
-While some keto-dieters report longer and deeper sleep, many actually claim they need far less sleep (sometimes only 5-6 hours a night for some people!) and yet wake up feeling very well-rested.
+While some keto-dieters report deeper sleep in LESS time (sometimes only 5-6 hours a night for some people!) and yet wake up feeling very well-rested.
 Can you imagine getting LESS sleep (yet still being energetic and vibrant) and therefore having MORE time to be productive in your waking hours?

 - Improvements in Dyslipidemia (Cholesterol Imbalances & High Triglycerides).
 Many studies have shown that a low-carbohydrate diet is able to significantly improve cholesterol profile as well as reducing triglyceride levels.